tannewt/wa-law.org/bill/2023-24/sb/5203/1/README.md

 6. If a local jurisdiction's master program does not include land necessary for buffers for critical areas that occur within shorelines of the state, as authorized by RCW 90.58.030(2)(d), then the local jurisdiction shall continue to regulate those critical areas and their required buffers pursuant to RCW 36.70A.060(2).

+## Section 3
+The comprehensive plan of a county or city that is required or chooses to plan under RCW 36.70A.040 shall consist of a map or maps, and descriptive text covering objectives, principles, and standards used to develop the comprehensive plan.
+The plan shall be an internally consistent document and all elements shall be consistent with the future land use map.
+A comprehensive plan shall be adopted and amended with public participation as provided in RCW 36.70A.140.
+Each comprehensive plan shall include a plan, scheme, or design for each of the following:

 ## Section 4
 1. The requirements of the greenhouse gas emissions reduction subelement of the climate change and resiliency element set forth in RCW 36.70A.070 apply only to those counties that are required or that choose to plan under RCW 36.70A.040 and that also meet either of the criteria set forth in (a) or (b) of this subsection on or after April 1, 2021, and the cities with populations greater than 6,000 as of April 1, 2021, within those counties: